mayankdawar1/Doctors_near_me/README.md

 Doctors_near_me
 ===============
- This application will display a simple page with Doctor's near me.
+ This application will display a simple page with Hello world.
- Inorder to run thsi file ,Install Sensatouch 2.3 and Sesatouch SDK and Sensatouch CMD.
+ Inorder to run this file ,Install Sensatouch 2.3 and Sesatouch SDK and Sensatouch CMD.

- Now create a new app with name "Myapp" and replace its app.js file with the given file.
-Run the file on browser.
+Then create a folder myapp under root directory.Copy this "index.htm" file.
+Also form a folder lib and put paste touch sdk file(save as touch) into it.Run.
+Directory should look like this-
+          myapp
+               -index.html
+               -lib
+                  -touch